 Nuzzo is a senior scholar at the Johns Hopkins Center for Health Security and an associate professor at the Johns Hopkins Bloomberg School of Public Health (JHSPH), with joint appointments in the Department of Epidemiology and the Division of Infectious Diseases at the School of Medicine.
 She is a senior fellow for global health at the Council on Foreign Relations.
 She received a DrPH in epidemiology at JHSPH, an SM in environmental health from Harvard and a BS in environmental sciences from Rutgers.

 Ndidi Okonkwo Nwuneli has more than 25 years of experience in international development.
-A seasoned entrepreneur, for the past 13 years she has focused exclusively on transforming the African agriculture and nutrition landscape, partnering with a range of private and public sector organizations.
-Her most recent start-up, Changing Narratives Africa, is committed to changing global mindsets about Africa by helping more people experience the diversity and richness of the continent's gastronomic past, present and future.
+A seasoned entrepreneur, for the past 15 years she has focused exclusively on transforming the African agriculture and nutrition landscape, partnering with a range of private and public sector organizations.
+Her most recent start-up, Changing Narratives Africa, is committed to showcasing Africa's rich gastronomic heritage, celebrating its contributions to the food ecosystem and scaling proudly African food brands.

 Okonkwo Nwuneli holds an MBA from the Harvard Business School and an undergraduate degree with honors from the Wharton School of the University of Pennsylvania.
 She was a senior fellow at the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School and an Aspen Institute New Voices Fellow.
 She is the author of Social Innovation in Africa: A Practical Guide for Scaling Impact and Food Entrepreneurs in Africa: Scaling Resilient Agriculture Businesses, both published by Routledge.